azuisleet/gmodmodules/gm_tmysql3_boost/readme.txt

 copy gm_tmysql.dll to garrysmod/garrysmod/lua/includes/modules
 copy libmysql.dll to garrysmod/

+Linux Installation:
+until I decide to give in and static link everything, you need to copy over everything in redist/ to your bin/ folder in your orangebox/ installation.
+Beware we're overwriting the libstdc++ and libgcc_s provided by Valve.

 libmysql is provided for your convenience, you can get it from the mysql website

 Functions: